 This Programme is registered in the form of "Frequent Issuer Program" (FIP).
-All the contents of this Prospectus have been prepared to follow the Interim Administrative Measures for Bond Issuance by Offshore Institutions in the National Interbank Bond Market, the Guidelines on Bond Issuance by Foreign Governmental Agency and International Development Institution Issuers (for Trial Implementation), the Notice on Launching Pilot Program to Streamline Panda Bond Registration and Issuance Mechanism, the Notice on Trial Implementation of Frequent Issuer Program (FIP) and the other applicable laws and regulations and the relevant requirements of the People's Bank of China ("PBOC") and NAFMII, and are based on the actual situation of the Issuer as of the date of this Prospectus.
+All the contents of this Prospectus have been prepared to follow the Interim Administrative Measures for Bond Issuance by Offshore Institutions in the National Interbank Bond Market, the Guidelines on Bond Issuance by Foreign Governmental Agency and International Development Institution Issuers, the Notice on Launching Pilot Program to Streamline Panda Bond Registration and Issuance Mechanism, the Notice on Trial Implementation of Frequent Issuer Program (FIP), the Notice on Optimizing the Registration and Issuance for the Pilot Program of Frequent Issuer Program (FIP) and the other applicable laws and regulations and the relevant requirements of the People's Bank of China ("PBOC") and NAFMII, and are based on the actual situation of the Issuer as of the date of this Prospectus.